 Furthermore, any frequently touched items, objects, and surfaces should get the same treatment.
 This includes desks, counters, pens, and door handles.

 For most people, the Coronavirus isn’t too serious.
 It presents long-lasting flu-like symptoms, and many people experience only a very mild version of it.
-However, the duration appears a little longer than the typical flu, and the mortality rate is at least an order of magnitude higher.
+However, the duration is longer than the typical flu, and the mortality rate is at least an order of magnitude higher.
+Most concerning are the “long haul” symptoms, including long-term heart and lung damage even among asymptomatic carriers.

 9. Provide economic relief